hashgraph/hedera-mirror-node/docs/design/frictionless-airdrops.md

 - Add test(s) for the `-1` value for `maxAutomaticTokenAssociations`.

-### WEB3
+### Web3 API

 #### Support unlimited Max Automatic Token Associations

-- Update Web3 `CryptoOpsUsage` and `SyntheticTxnFactory` to handle `-1` values for `maxAutomaticTokenAssociations`.
+- Update Web3 `CryptoOpsUsage` and `SyntheticTxnFactory` to handle `-1` values for `maxAutomaticTokenAssociations` for protobuf versions greater than or equal to the version that implements HIP-904.
+If the HAPI protobuf version is less than that version then the methods should use the existing behavior.

 ### REST API

-- Add the new endpoints to Java REST.
+Add the new endpoints to Java REST.
+Going forward new endpoints will be added to the Rest-Java module rather than the Javascript module.

-#### List of outstanding airdrops sent by senderIdOrEvmAddress which have not been claimed by recipients
+#### List Outstanding Airdrops

 `/api/v1/accounts/{senderIdOrEvmAddress}/airdrops/outstanding`

+List of outstanding airdrops in the `PENDING` state.
+The primary use case is for the sender of the airdrop.
+All information returned to the requester will be queried from the `token_airdrop` table and should be performant based on the `token_airdrop__sender_id` index.
+Input validation will be applied to the `senderIdOrEvmAddress` path parameter and the optional query parameters.
+An error code response of `400` will be returned if any parameters fail validation.

+Response:

 ```json
 {
   "airdrops": [